atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/what-is-a-dashboard.md

 title: What is a Dashboard?
 meta_title: What is a Business Dashboard?
 description: Learn what dashboards are and why they are important to making decisions.
   Dashboards have a long history for supporting business decisions.
-Learn more
 section: book
 number: 20
 authors: